 The 2007 IPCC Report highlighted the problem inherent in comparing datasets by stating that "Uncertainties in deep ocean nutrient observations may be responsible for the lack of coherence in the nutrient changes.
-Sources of inaccuracy include the limited number of observations and the lack of compatibility between measurements from different laboratories at different times" (Bindoff et al., 2007).
+Sources of inaccuracy

+- 10 include the limited number of observations and the lack of compatibility between measurements from different laboratories at different times" (Bindoff et al., 2007).
 Analyses of nutrient concentrations from crossover stations have shown consistent disagreement of up to 10 % for deep water nutrient data during the last three decades (Aoyama et al., 2013; Tanhua et al., 2009).
 Results of inter-laboratory comparison studies since 2003 have shown biases of a similar magnitude between some participant laboratories (Aoyama et al., 2007; 2008; 2010; 2016; 2018).
-This pattern indicates that analytical problems may be the main cause of the large discrepancies in reported deep water nutrient concentrations.
+This pattern indicates that analytical problems may 15 be the main cause of the large discrepancies in reported deep water nutrient concentrations.
 The reported results imply that these biases are also present throughout the water column.
 These comparisons were based on only a small number of specific studies, but there are many oceanic nutrient datasets reported, published, and stored on international databases with no references to CRMs at all.
-Although this situation has improved somewhat since 2011 after CRM of nutrients became available, it is still difficult to ascertain with total confidence any temporal changes in oceanic nutrient concentrations.
-We can now detect changes in deep ocean temperature (and hence heat content) (Levitus et al., 2009; 2012; Kouketsu et al., 2009; Rhein et al., 2013) because of the excellent comparability of temperature measurements over a number of years.
+Although this situation has improved somewhat since 2011 after a CRM of nutrients became available, it is still difficult to ascertain with total confidence any temporal changes in oceanic nutrient concentrations.
+We - can now detect changes in deep ocean temperature (and hence heat content) (Levitus et al., 2009; 2012; Kouketsu et al., 2009; Rhein et al., 2013) because of the excellent comparability of temperature measurements over a number of years.
 Changes to the carbonate system parameters in the deep ocean have also been reported with comparability ensured by the use of CRMs (e.g., Wanninkhof et al., 2010).
-Similarly, changes in oceanic oxygen concentrations can now be determined (Stendardo and Gruber, 2012).

-Reference materials (RMs) and CRMs for nutrients in seawater have been developed for oceanographic use.
+Similarly, changes in oceanic oxygen concentrations can now be determined (Stendardo and Gruber, 2012). - Reference materials (RMs) and CRMs for nutrients in seawater have been developed for oceanographic use.
 These currently include a Danish RM (Eurofins), NRC-Canada CRM (MOOS-3), a new RM developed by Korea (K-RMS), and one developed by KANSO-Japan.
 The reference material for nutrients in seawater produced by KANSO has been used in the inter-laboratory comparison exercise organized by Meteorological Research Institute, MRI, and jointly by International Ocean Carbon Coordination Project, IOCCP and Japan Agency for Marine-Earth Science and Technology, JAMSTEC, since 2003 (Aoyama et al., 2007; 2008; 2010; 2016; 2018).
 The results of the latest inter-laboratory comparison exercise (IC),

 "IOCCP-JAMSTEC 2017/18 Inter-laboratory Calibration Exercise of a Certified Reference Material for Nutrients in Seawater", are now available (Aoyama et al., 2018).
 It is clear from the current results (see Figs. 6, 7, and 8 in the 2017/2018 report) that the normalized cumulative distributions of nitrate and phosphate were better in 2018 than in previous years.
 The curves were flatter than the normalized cumulative distributions in previous IC exercises.
+This improvement for nitrate and phosphate measurements might be a reflection of the fact that the number of laboratories that use CRM/RMs was increasing during those years.

 The implication is that comparability of silicate analyses among the laboratories did not improve between 2008 to 2018 to the same degree that it did for nitrate/phosphate, and the correction factors for silicate were indeed more variable and uncertain than the correction factors for nitrate and phosphate.
-This improvement might be a reflection of the fact that the number of laboratories that use CRM/RMs was increasing during those years.